Flexcell® Cell Stretching Bioreactors & Cultureware

 Repeatable, Reliable, and Reproducible Solutions for Life Science Research

-Flexcell® Bioreactor Systems enhance in vitro modeling in various fields such as osteoarthritis, osteogenesis, cardiac tissue engineering, lung injury, traumatic brain injury, tendinopathy, cartilage repair, muscle hypertrophy, pulmonary fibrosis, cardiovascular disease, bioengineered tissues, cancer metastasis, glaucoma, endothelial dysfunction, and wound healing.
-Empirically observed changes in gene/protein expression, mechanosensitive receptors, cell signaling pathways, ion channels (Piezo1, 2, Ca+), and cell behavior can be achieved in a mechanically active environment.
+Flexcell® Dynamic Bioreactor Systems enhance in vitro modeling in various fields such as osteoarthritis, osteogenesis, cardiac tissue engineering, lung injury, traumatic brain injury, tendinopathy, cartilage repair, muscle hypertrophy, pulmonary fibrosis, cardiovascular disease, bioengineered tissues, cancer metastasis, glaucoma, endothelial dysfunction, and wound healing.
+Empirically observed changes in gene/protein expression, mechanosensitive receptors, cell signaling pathways, ion channels (Piezo1, Piezo2, Ca+), and cell behavior can be achieved in a mechanically active environment.

 Tissue Engineering